End of Life: Helping with Comfort and Care

 As a decision-maker without specific guidance from the dying person, you need as much information as possible on which to base your actions.
 You might ask the doctor:

-- What can we expect to happen in the next few hours, days, or weeks?
+- What might we expect to happen in the next few hours, days, or weeks if we continue our current course of treatment?

 - Why is this new test being suggested?